rachelandrew/cssgrid-ama/README.md

 4. Try and keep questions to single things, eg: "how do I build this entire application layout?" is probably not something I'm going to answer, whereas "Here is an illustration of a component, how do I get these boxes to all be the same height?" is.
 5. A CodePen/gist/jsbin example if you have a code issue or a illustration (however rough) will _really help_.

+**Please post a reduced test case that shows your problems**.
+Otherwise you are asking me to do that work for you.
+Remove everything that does not relate to the issue.

 ## FAQ

 Some frequently asked questions.